-Apartment fire leads investigators to alleged meth lab near Germantown
+Apartment fire leads investigators to alleged meth lab in Shelby County

 Meanwhile, a contractor restoring the unit after the fire told managers and a sheriff’s office detective he found drug paraphernalia and chemicals inside the apartment.
 Deputies executed a search warrant at the unit and say they found chemicals and materials used to manufacture methamphetamine.

-Farese was arrested May 31 and charged with manufacture/deliver/sale or possession of methamphetamine and two other related drug charges.
+Farese was arrested and charged with manufacture/deliver/sale or possession of methamphetamine and two other related drug charges.
 His bond was set last Friday at $1 million.

-It was posted Monday.
+Those who knew him didn’t want to go on camera, but told us Farese has been n a rehab facility before.
+They hope he can get the help he needs.